What do banks do?

 arrow

-Discretionary Portfolio Management (DPM) is when a portfolio manager or investment counsellor makes decisions about what to buy or sell with a client’s money.
+DPM is when a portfolio manager or investment counsellor makes decisions about what to buy or sell with a client’s money.
 The term "discretionary" refers to the fact that investment decisions are made at the portfolio manager's discretion.

 arrow

-Client business volume (CBV) is a measurement of a client’s business that takes invested assets, sight deposits and loans into consideration.
+CBV is a measurement of a client’s business that takes invested assets, sight deposits and loans into consideration.

 Is Private Banking and Wealth Management right for you?